 Try reheating steak in the air fryer for the best (reheated) steak you’ve ever had!
 The air fryer’s circulating hot air technology recreates the crisp exterior and juicy interior of a freshly grilled steak in just minutes.
 Elevate your leftovers game and learn how to reheat steak in your air fryer.

-Reheating steak in the air fryer
+Why you’ll love reheating steak in the air fryer

-Scroll down for the printable recipe card for how to reheat steak in an air fryer, or read on for all the details!
+Scroll down for the printable card for how to reheat steak in an air fryer, or read on for all the details!

 When choosing an olive oil spray for your air fryer, look for the type that spritzes rather than an aerosol.
 The propellant in aerosol oil sprays can damage the non-stick coating of your air fryer.

 - Remove leftover steak from the refrigerator and pat dry.
-It is best to get it out of the fridge around 20 minutes before reheating so it can start to com up to room temperature before reheating.
+It is best to get it out of the fridge around 20 minutes before reheating so it can start to come up to room temperature before reheating.

 - Give the steak a light spray or brush with olive oil.
 Oil conducts heat, helping the steak to reheat quickly, and keeping it juicy.
 You can also add steak seasoning if you want.

 - Preheat air fryer to 380°F/ 190°C for 2-3 minutes.
 This is important as you want the air fryer to be up to temperature as soon as you place the steak in to prevent it from becoming overcooked on the outside before the center is warmed.

-- Place steak in the air fryer basket.
+- Place leftover steak in air fryer basket.
 If you are reheating more than one bit of steak then place them in a single layer.
 Space the steaks out so that they are not touching, this ensures that the hot air can reach all sides of the steak and reheat it evenly.